tanaya3502/Sweet-Shop-Management-System/README.md

 - POST /api/sweets → add sweet
 - PUT /api/sweets/:id → update sweet
 - DELETE /api/sweets/:id → delete sweet
 - POST /api/sweets/:id/restock → restock sweet

+## Testing
+Testing APIs
+•	Use Postman for testing backend endpoints
+•	Ensure JWT is added in Authorization: Bearer <token> header for protected APIs
+•	Positive & Negative test cases implemented:
+  - Register/Login
+  - CRUD sweets
+  - Purchase & Restock
+  - Role-based access

-### How to Use
+## How to Use
 - Register: Create a new user account
 - Login: Log in with your credentials to receive a JWT token
 - Browse Sweets: View all available sweets on the dashboard